Blue Water High: South America

 In the Spanish-speaking countries of Latin America, the show is titled Blue Water High, Escuela del Surf, which translates as "Blue Water High, Surf Academy", and is broadcast on Boomerang Latin America.
 In Brazil, it is broadcast by Boomerang Brazil and TV Brasil under the title Galera do Surfe (The Surf Crowd).
 In Falkland Islands, Blue Water High was aired on Falkland Islands Television Service Tuesdays to Friday at 15:00 and Saturday at 11:30.

 Home media

 DVD releases

-Season 03 was not originally released on DVD.
-But in October 2020 a Complete collection boxset was release which included all three seasons.
+Season 3 was not originally released on DVD, but in October 2020 a complete collection boxset was released, which included all three seasons.